nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 * A Free-to-Use CA For Code Signing (fulcio-issuer)
   * Any issuer hostname

-### Expanding the x509 specification
+### Extending the x509 specification

 This RFC extends the Subject Other Name (san) attribute with the following attribute:

+* Subject Other Name (san)
   * otherName: A free-form attribute that can be used to specify any attribute that is not covered by the other attributes.

 The otherName attribute can be used to specify extra attributes in a x509 certificate.
 This attribute is added to the specification of this RFC to cater for the use case where the san:otherName attribute is used in the x509 certificate and plays a role in the identification of the holder of the certificate.